This BLOG On FHA Charge Off Guidelines To Qualify For FHA Loans Was UPDATED And PUBLISHED On December 2nd, 2019

-- FHA is not a lender nor does it originate, fund, or service FHA Loans
+- FHA is not a lender nor does originate, fund, or service FHA Loans

-- FHA is a government agency that acts as an insurer for banks and/or mortgage lenders that originate and fund FHA Loans
+- HUD is a government agency that acts as an insurer for banks and/or mortgage lenders that originate and fund FHA Loans

-- FHA insures lenders in the event Borrower defaults on their FHA Loan and the property goes into foreclosure
+- FHA insures lenders in the event the borrower defaults on their FHA Loan and the property goes into foreclosure

-- Banks and FHA Lenders originate and fund FHA Loans with little down payment and loose credit requirements
+- Lenders originate and fund FHA Loans with little down payment and loose credit requirements

-- Due to FHA promoting home ownership and the guarantee HUD offers, lenders are able to offer low down payment home loans at low mortgage rates
+- Due to HUD promoting homeownership and the guarantee HUD offers, lenders are able to offer low down payment home loans at low mortgage rates

 - FHA is very understanding in giving people second chances